Pembroke Lumber Kings

-The Pembroke Lumber Kings (colloquially referred to as the Kings) are a Junior A ice hockey team based in Pembroke, Ontario.
-The Lumber Kings compete in the Central Canada Hockey League (CCHL) as a member of the West Division.
-The franchise is one of the "Original Five" teams of the league.
+The Pembroke Lumber Kings (colloquially referred to as the Kings) were a Junior A ice hockey team based in Pembroke, Ontario.
+The Lumber Kings competed in the Central Canada Hockey League (CCHL) as a member of the West Division.
+The franchise was one of the "Original Five" teams of the league.
 Founded in 1964, the team folded in 1979, but came back in 1980.
-Since 1964, they play their home games at Pembroke Memorial Centre.
+Since 1964, they played their home games at Pembroke Memorial Centre.

-The Lumber Kings have won the most Bogart Cup championships of any CCHL franchise since its existence (14).
+The Lumber Kings have won the most Bogart Cup championships of any CCHL franchise since its existence (14), including two in a row in 1983–84 and 1984–85, and five in a row between 2006–07 and 2010–11.
 The Kings played their home games at Pembroke Memorial Centre from 1964 until 1979, for 15 seasons.
-They got sold to a new ownership group, and came back for the 1980–81 season, and moved into Pembroke Memorial Centre once again.
-The Lumber Kings are one of the most popular and successful franchises in the CCHL; fans and sports commentators refer to the Pembroke area as "Hockeytown", which has been a registered trademark owned by the franchise since 1980.
+They got sold to a new ownership group, and came back for the 1980–81 season, and moved into Pembroke Memorial Centre again.

-Between the 2002–03 and 2018–19 seasons, the Lumber Kings missed the playoffs only four times.
-They struggled between the 2016–17 and 2018–19 seasons, with missing the playoffs for two seasons in a row.
-But other than that, Pembroke won a total of 14 Bogart Cup championships, including two in a row in 1983–84 and 1984–85, and five in a row between 2006–07 and 2010–11.
-Since 1980, it has consistently been listed as the league's busiest arena, usually receiving the highest attendance compared to any other arenas in the CCHL.
-In 2011, it was the fifth-busiest Junior A arena in Canada based on attendance numbers.